There is an abiding connection between intestinal health and the entire body’s ability to function normally.

 Another plant that improves blood circulation; inhibits thromboxane and other prostaglandins.
 Relieves inflammation, nausea, and vomiting.

 Peppermint (Mentha piperita):

-Drink as a tea and apply essential oil to base of skull and temples.
-Use at beginning of headache for best effect.
+Drink as a tea and apply essential oil to the base of skull and temples.
+Use at beginning of a headache for best effect.
 Relieves nausea and vomiting.